Our Most Popular Models

 How much does a Datejust cost?

 Vintage Datejust watches sell for similarly diverse prices.
-Stainless steel timepieces from the 1970s and 80s are the most affordable at about 3,900 USD.
-Prices for earlier models from the 40s, 50s, and 60s range from 10,500 to 24,000 USD.
+Well-maintained stainless steel timepieces from the 1970s and 80s are the most affordable, starting at about 4,100 USD.
+Prices for earlier models from the 40s, 50s, and 60s range from 6,300 USD for stainless steel to 21,000 USD for a gold watch.

 A Variety of Designs

 When browsing that Datejust collection, you will find a myriad of different design options.
 Discerning women are sure to enjoy the ref.
 278285RBR.
 Rolex crafts this 31-mm timepiece out of their proprietary rose gold alloy, Everose gold.
-Individually set brilliant-cut diamonds adorn the bezel and dial.
+Individually set brilliant-cut diamonds adorn the bezel and dial, which is available in various colors, such as blue, brown, and light pink.
 A matching Everose gold Oyster bracelet holds the watch securely on the wrist.
-This Datejust demands about 45,000 USD new and pre-owned pieces are rare.
+This Datejust demands between 41,000 USD and 48,000 USD depending on the model.

 For something simpler yet equally elegant, there are two-tone models in stainless steel and 18-karat gold.
 Rolex has been referring to their two-tone watches as "Rolesor" since the mid-1930s.
-One example of a current model with a classic design is the ref.
+One example of a current model with a classic design is the 36-mm ref.
 126233.
-Its fluted bezel and the middle links of its Oyster bracelet are both made of 18-karat yellow gold, while its case and outer bracelet links are stainless steel.
+Its fluted bezel and the middle links of its bracelet are both made of 18-karat yellow gold, while its case and outer bracelet links are stainless steel.
 The silver dial has a beautiful sunburst pattern and features yellow gold Roman numerals.
-You will also find versions with baton or diamond indices.
-Prices depend on the exact edition and range from 13,000 to 17,000 USD.
+You will also find versions with a gold, black, white, green, or mother-of-pearl dial as well as with baton or diamond indices.
+Prices depend on the exact edition and range from 14,100 to 20,000 USD.

 The Larger Datejust II

 The ref.
 116300 is a stainless steel Datejust II with a polished bezel.
-You can call this watch your own for about 8,900 USD.
+You can get your hands on one of these pre-owned watches for around 10,500 USD, and around 13,000 USD for one in mint condition.
 On the other hand, the two-tone ref.
-116333 with a fluted bezel in 18-karat gold costs roughly 13,500 USD in mint condition and 11,000 USD used.
+116333 with a fluted bezel in 18-karat gold costs roughly 17,000 USD in mint condition and 14,000 USD used.

 Datejust 41: A New Caliber

 In 2016, Rolex replaced the Datejust II with the Datejust 41.
 While the newer watch is the same size, it uses the caliber 3235 and is available on a Jubilee or an Oyster bracelet.
-Its prices are similar to those of its predecessor.
-For example, you can purchase a stainless steel ref.
-126300 for around 9,000 USD.
-There are also two-tone models, which combine stainless steel with yellow, rose, or white gold and feature either a fluted or polished bezel.
-These watches sell for anywhere between 12,000 and 14,500 USD, depending on the exact model.
+You can purchase a new stainless steel ref.
+126300 for around 12,500 USD.
+There are also two-tone models, which combine stainless steel with yellow, Everose, or white gold and feature either a fluted or polished bezel.
+These watches sell for anywhere between 16,000 and 17,500 USD, depending on the exact model.

-A blue Parachrom hairspring made from a patented zirconium-niobium alloy adds to this movement's robustness and precision.
-It is a part of both calibers and remains unaffected by magnetic fields and temperature fluctuations.
-Furthermore, it has a so-called "Breguet balance spring," or an upraised final coil, which reduces its curvature and allows the spring to breathe better.
+It goes without saying that the 3235 is a very robust, reliable caliber, and the blue Parachrom hairspring, made from a patented zirconium-niobium alloy, is one of the reasons why.
+It remains unaffected by magnetic fields and temperature fluctuations.
+Furthermore, it has a "Breguet balance spring," or an upraised final coil, which reduces its curvature and allows the spring to breathe better.
 This also increases the movement's accuracy.
 Fine regulation occurs via the typical Rolex Microstella nuts.
 Using a special tool, you can regulate the watch without disassembling it.
 Like every Rolex watch, the Datejust is COSC-certified.

 - COSC-certified chronometer